Excessive Sweating After Head Injury: Causes, Symptoms, and Treatments for Hyperhidrosis

 • Benzodiazepines

-However, unlike the other treatments listed, these meds can have serious side effects.
+However, unlike the other treatments listed, these medications can have serious side effects.
 Therefore, make sure you consult with your doctor before starting any of them.

 How to Manage Excessive Sweating After Brain Injury

-Hyperhidrosis after head injury is a frustrating condition that many people suffer from.
-However, it is very treatable.
-Too often, patients will go years before seeking help for their increased sweating.
+Sweating after a head injury is a frustrating condition that many people experience.
+However, it is treatable.
+Too often, patients will endure increased sweating for years before seeking help.
 But there is no need to wait.

 You can start seeing improvements as soon as you begin treatment.
 We hope this article helps you find the best ways to manage your sweating after brain injury.